 Here are some of our great teams and activities we hope you would like to support:

 We are investing in hospitality so that anyone who arrives at our church knows that they belong.

 Music – From singers to organists, from choirs to instrumentalists, the musical worship of our parish is really diverse.

 Adorers – Eucharistic adoration is a beautiful Catholic form of prayer in which we spend time with Jesus – our team of adorers have committed their time to do just this.

-Altar servers – Our teams of altar servers play a key role in ensuring our masses running smoothly and in helping to create an atmosphere of prayer.
+Altar servers – Our teams of altar servers play a key role in ensuring our Masses run smoothly and in helping to create an atmosphere of prayer.

-Children’s liturgy of the Word – Our Children’s Liturgy team does a great job, especially in unpacking the readings at mass for the children of our parish.
+Children’s liturgy of the Word – Our Children’s Liturgy teams do a great job, especially in unpacking the readings at mass for the children of our parish.